-Chocolate, especially dark chocolate, contains phytochemicals, plant-derived compounds that have certain health benefits.
-Antioxidant flavonoids in chocolate have been shown to affect a variety of physiological systems.
+Chocolate contains phytochemicals, plant-derived compounds that have health benefits.
+Indeed, chocolate does contain antioxidant flavonoids that have been shown to affect a variety of physiological systems.
 The beneficial effects include dilation of blood vessels, improved blood clotting, and reduced inflammation, all of which can reduce the risk of cardiovascular diseases including heart attack and stroke.
 Additionally, these flavonoids may lower blood pressure, regulate insulin levels, and reduce stress.
 These flavonoids are what give dark chocolate more of a bitter flavor than milk or white chocolate.
 Look for chocolate that contains at least 70% cocoa (sometimes listed on the label as cacao or cocoa solids) and remember that a small amount is enough.
 Since chocolate does contain sugar and calories, eating more may not be the best idea.

 You have probably heard that red wine is good for you.
-Because it has many of the same antioxidant phytochemicals found in chocolate and coffee, drinking 1-2 glasses of red wine per day has been shown to reduce the risk of hypertension and heart disease.
+This is because it has many of the same antioxidant phytochemicals found in chocolate and coffee, wine can be a good source of these nutrients.
+Indeed, drinking 1-2 glasses of red wine has been shown to reduce the risk of hypertension and heart disease.
 Obviously, wine contains alcohol so more isn’t better and non-drinkers are not encouraged to start.

 The good news is that there are some foods you may enjoy that can actually be good for you.
-With all of these, more isn’t always better, so moderation is the key.
-Also keep in mind that many fruits contain the same antioxidants as chocolate, coffee or wine, so a serving of berries, for example, may be a better choice.
-And finally, achieving good health requires more than simply changing one aspect of what you eat, so include these foods as part of an otherwise healthy diet balanced by daily physical activity.
+With all of these, more isn’t better, so moderation is the key.
+Also keep in mind that many fruits contain the same antioxidants as chocolate, so a serving of berries, for example, may be a better choice.
+And finally, achieving good health requires more than simply changing one aspect of what you eat, so include these foods as part of a diet that includes real food balanced by daily physical activity.